 Hands-on Guide!

-If your hosting does not provide staging server,
+If your hosting does not provide a Staging server,

-Sign up to get your FREE development servers now
+Sign up to get your FREE development server now!

 Once you have a standard WordPress site up and running, we are ready to enable the WordPress Multisite with subdirectories mode.